-The first five instructions of an exception or interrupt handler should not be coprocessor instructions.
+To avoid this error when entering exception and interrupt handlers, the first five instructions of an exception or interrupt handler should not be coprocessor instructions.

 Under certain circumstances, data in coprocessor general purpose registers or in memory may be corrupted.
 The error appears as follows.